Posted by Anant Patel

 Be Noteworthy and Press worthy

 Do things that are worth mentioning in the press.
 Something that is remarkable.
 It’s not like you constantly have to strive to be outstanding, but you should not also be standing out(if you understand what I mean).
 Do things that look like press events.
 While doing it, do not think from the SEO’s perspective.
-Getting a link from a trading website is good, however getting your domain for product mentioned without a link is also good.
+Getting a link from a trading website is good, however, getting your domain for the product mentioned without a link is also good.
 Something is better than nothing.
 It’s good to be mentioned without a link, than not to be mentioned at all.

 Fresh and Structured Data

 If you see the current trend, it will be evident that Google is giving preference to fresh data.
 People assume that something that is written in the present is far better than something that is written 5 years back.
-The older websites do not get penalized, however Google’s algorithms are designed in a way to give preference to newer and fresh pages.
+The older websites do not get penalized, however, Google’s algorithms are designed in a way to give preference to newer and fresh pages.
 Taking this into account, it is vital to use XML and structured markup to help Google in knowing that your content was published/updated.
 This is the rule of Google.
 Make sure that you update the date.
 Structured data that appear in the form of rich snippets are quite enticing as well.
-Do all that you could to make your data appear in microformat, making it easy for the visitors to read.
+Do all that you could to make your data appear in a microformat, making it easy for the visitors to read.
 Try taking the advantage of authorship markup and review markup.